Yousaf (The Americans): Plot

-Elizabeth wakes up in the middle of the night to realize that Philip is unable to sleep because he's upset over getting angry at Paige.
+Elizabeth wakes up in the middle of the night to realize that Philip is unable to sleep because he is upset over getting angry at Paige.
 Elizabeth consoles him, saying that he was right to scold her for her disrespect.

 Kate informs Philip and Elizabeth that The Centre is happy about the result of their mission and assigns them a new mission: Extract information from Yousaf Rana (Rahul Khanna), one of the Pakistani ISI agents on a visit to America to meet CIA officials.
 Elizabeth begins reconnaissance on Yousaf, but Philip suggests they use Annelise (Gillian Alexy) for the mission instead.
 Elizabeth is hesitant but agrees to it.
 Philip (as a Swedish intelligence officer, Scott Berman) meets Annelise and seeks her help to extract information from Yousaf.
 Kate is angry with Philip that they are not keeping her in the loop about the mission.
-Annelise informs Philip that Yousaf and his boss, Javid Parvez are here about a top-secret mission, but Yousaf doesn't know the details because he is second-in-command.
-The Centre orders them to kill Javid, so Yousaf takes his place and they can get information from him.
+Annelise informs Philip that Yousaf and his boss, Javid Parvez are here about a top-secret mission, but Yousaf does not know the details because he is second-in-command.
+The Centre orders them to kill Javid so that Yousaf will take his place and they can get information from him.
 Elizabeth kills Javid at the swimming pool in the night, making it appear to be a heart attack.
 Annelise meets Yousaf secretly and they have sex, and later Annelise angrily rushes into Philip's room.
-She feels bad about having sex with another man while she's trying to repair her relationship with her husband.
-Philip calms her down saying it pains him as well but it's for a cause bigger than both of them.
+She feels bad about having sex with another man while she is trying to repair her relationship with her husband.
+Philip calms her down saying it pains him as well but it is for a cause bigger than both of them.